Liberté (poem): Background

 The original title of the poem was Une seule pensée (A single thought). Éluard comments:

 Je pensais révéler pour conclure le nom de la femme que j’aimais, à qui ce poème était destiné.
 Mais je me suis vite aperçu que le seul mot que j’avais en tête était le mot Liberté.
 Ainsi, la femme que j’aimais incarnait un désir plus grand qu’elle.
 Je la confondais avec mon aspiration la plus sublime, et ce mot Liberté n’était lui-même dans tout mon poème que pour éterniser une très simple volonté, très quotidienne, très appliquée, celle de se libérer de l’Occupant.

 (I thought of revealing at the end the name of the woman I loved and for whom this poem was intended.
 But I quickly realized that the only word I had in mind was the word Liberté.
 Thus, the woman I loved embodied a desire greater than her.
 I confounded it with my most sublime aspiration, and this word Liberté was itself in my whole poem only to eternalize a very simple will, very daily, very apt, that of freeing oneself from the occupation.)

 Publication

 The poem was published on 3 April 1942, without apparent censorship, in the clandestine book of poetry Poésie et vérité 1942 (Poetry and truth 1942).
 According to Max Pol Fouchet, he convinced Éluard to reprint the poem in June 1942 in the magazine Fontaine, titled Une seule pensée, to reach the southern Zone libre.
 The same year, it was printed in London in the official Gaullist magazine La France libre and thousands of copies were dropped by parachute by British aircraft of the Royal Air Force above occupied France maquis.
-In 1945, the poem was published by Éditions de Minuit in Eluard's poetry book Au rendez-vous allemand.
+In 1945, the poem was published by Éditions de Minuit in Éluard's poetry book Au rendez-vous allemand.
 The complex history of Éluard's collections is detailed by the editors of his complete works, Lucien Scheler and Marcelle Dumas, particularly in Vol. 1 of Bibliothèque de la Pléiade, 1975, p.
 1606–1607.